 “The Grand owns me,” according to Peters, who agreed to show up that night and give our group what turned out to be an interesting tour of this historic venue – one with which he’s been associated for eighteen years.
 According to Francesca, one of bartender/managers, “Frank still shows up at 5:00 A.M. each morning.
 He doesn’t bar-tend anymore and has mellowed in the last few years!”

 Based on some research help from former Oregonian history columnist, John Terry, and recollection by Peters, the original incarnation of The Grand was known as The Union Avenue Social Club (UASC).
 It dates back to 1926 when “The Club” was at the corner of Union Ave and SE Russell St. and was probably a speakeasy.

 After Prohibition, it moved from Union Ave to the present site on Grand Avenue.
-The UASC was revived in 1974 by Lee Hamblin, (he liked the name) owner of The Pantry – a well-known eatery on NE Broadway.
-The next owner was John Asparro in 1976, and according to Frank, later by famous Portland restaurateur, Horst Mager, of Der Rheinlander, Tivoli Gardens, Couch Street Fish House, L’Omelette, Brasserie Montmarte, etc. fame.
+The UASC was revived by Lee Hamblin, (he liked the name) owner of The Pantry – a well-known eatery on NE Broadway.
+The next owner was John Asparro in 1966, and according to Frank, later by famous Portland restaurateur, Horst Mager, of Der Rheinlander, Tivoli Gardens, Couch Street Fish House, L’Omelette, Brasserie Montmarte, etc. fame.

 The stairs leading to the Cha Cha Room

 The UASC ultimately flamed-out economically because a fine-dining establishment on the East Side wouldn’t attract patrons.
 As one patron stated, “I found the ambiance opulent, the food mediocre and the prices unconscionable.
 Never went back.”

 This restaurant review from the Women’s Editor in the March 17,1975, of The Oregonian may give some insight :